 Right now phone companies could simplify our bills down to just one charge – our data (whether that is voice, video, web, or text – it is all data) – but an artificial distinction between technologies allows for higher prices.

 So, the coming cell apocalypse is simply this: the emergence of devices which will utilize a data network for all types of communications.
 Significant movements in this direction occurred first with the revelation of the iPhone and then with the Android.
-These phones are so intelligent and controlled so much by the device manufacturer rather than the cell provider that they have brought us leaps and bounds closer to unified communications over IP.
+These phones are so intelligent and controlled so much by the device manufacturer rather than the cell provider that they have brought us leaps and bounds closer to unified communications over IP4A discussion of the details of how these devices advanced this cause is far too large to undertake in this article, you’ll just have to trust me. .
 Where the real change will occur though is as the world is blanketed in WiFi hotspots and as these hotspots become reliable enough to provide coverage without failure across the world – at least to the extent that cellular networks are available in the same place.
 As this happens we’ll see a movement where phones utilize these existing networks for data access rather than the cellular networks and with this the need for cellular networks will no longer exist!
 Yes, there is coming a day in which cellular providers will be a thing of the past…

 That is, unless they choose to become part of this new technology evolution and undergo a radical shift in emphasis and method…which is doubtful.
-This would be (a) very risky, (b) reduce revenues, and (c) be unpalatable to shareholders…but it is the only hope the cellular providers have of surviving long-term.
+This would be (a) very risky, (b) reduce revenues, and (c) be unpalatable to shareholders5Who, ironically, are us…the same folks who complain about cellular service prices.…but it is the only hope the cellular providers have of surviving long-term.
 The providers must choose between two painful roads: